 Currently there are trains operating in eight of Canada’s ten provinces.
-There are two major Canadian railways, CN and CP, and several American railways operate into Canada from the United States.
+There are two major Canadian railways, CN and CP, many short line railways, and several American railways operate into Canada from the United States.

 Canada also has numerous shortline railways operating in different provinces.